JehanKandy/Object-Moving-using-Arrow-keys-in-JavaScript/README.md

 in here, <br>
-    I create a div class for circle, because in here I am going to moving a circle and also I call for moving.js javascript file to this project
+I create a div class for circle, because in here I am going to moving a circle <br>
+and also I call for moving.js javascript file to this project

 ********************************************************

+in moving.js file